Danone to double stake in top China dairy firm for $665 million

-HONG KONG France's Danone SA (DANO.PA) is spending 486 million euros ($665 million) to lift its effective stake in China's top dairy firm, China Mengniu Dairy Co Ltd (2319.HK), as it aims to boost its presence in one of its most important markets.
+HONG KONG France's Danone SA (DANO.PA) will spend $665 million to lift its effective stake in China's top dairy firm, China Mengniu Dairy Co Ltd (2319.HK) as it seeks to boost its presence in one of its most important markets.

-The investment by the world's biggest yoghurt maker will boost its effective holding in Mengniu to 9.9 percent from 4 percent, making it the Chinese company's second-biggest shareholder.
+The 486 million euro investment by the world's biggest yoghurt maker will see its effective holding in Mengniu rise to 9.9 percent from 4 percent, making it the Chinese company's second-biggest shareholder.

-Danone's commitment to China comes after the French company suffered a series of setbacks last year, including being fined for anti-competitive practices after a probe into price-fixing.
-It also recalled infant formula products in Asia due to an unfounded health scare stemming from New Zealand-based supplier Fonterra Co-operative Group.

-"Danone's willingness to pay a premium for the stake suggests that they are bullish over the long-term prospect of the China's dairy industry," said Alex Wong, a director at brokerage Ample Finance Group.

-Mengniu shares rallied as much as 9.5 percent to an all-time high of HK$40.35, although the stock gave up much of those gains as traders locked in profit from the past year's rise of more than 65 percent.
+Mengniu's shares rallied as much as 9.5 percent to an all-time high of HK$40.35 before much of those paring gains.

-The stock trades at 24.8 times 12-month forward earnings, compared with 19.6 times for Hong Kong-listed food products companies, according to data from StarMine.
-The average for Asia-Pacific region sits at 18 times.

-Booming Chinese demand for dairy products has sparked a raft of M&A and IPOs in the country's dairy sector.
-Food-safety scares have also boosted demand for foreign baby milk formula, pushing Chinese dairy firms to seek ties with foreign makers.
+Booming Chinese demand for dairy products has sparked a raft of M&A and IPOs in China's dairy sector.
+Food-safety scares have also boosted demand for foreign baby milk formula, pushing local dairy firms to increase ties with foreign makers.

-Sales of dairy products are expected to nearly double from 2012 to 2017 to about $89 billion, according to projections by business consulting firm Frost & Sullivan.
+Sales of dairy products are expected to nearly double from 2012 to 2017 to about $89 billion, according to estimates by business consulting firm Frost & Sullivan.

 Danone, the maker of Bledina baby food and Volvic water, formed an alliance with Mengniu in May 2013, under which the companies agreed to produce and sell chilled yoghurt products in China.

-Under the new deal announced on Wednesday, Danone and COFCO Dairy Investment, a venture with China's state-owned COFCO, will subscribe to a reserved rights issue by Mengniu at HK$42.5 per share, a 15.3 percent premium to Mengniu's previous close.
-By 0701 GMT, the shares were trading up 3.1 percent at HK$38.00, while the benchmark Hang Seng index .HSI was up 1 percent.
+Under the new agreement, Danone and COFCO Dairy Investment, a venture with China's state-owned COFCO, will subscribe to a reserved rights issue by Mengniu at HK$42.5 per share, a 15.3 percent premium to Mengniu's previous close.

 Danone has long aimed to establish a major presence in China.
 Its first joint venture with China's largest beverage company, Hangzhou Wahaha Group Co, fell apart in 2009 after 13 years.